cgewecke/eth-gas-reporter/docs/codechecks.md

 ### Gas Reporter JSON output

-The gas reporter has now writes the data it collects as JSON to a file at `./gasReporterOutput.json` whenever the environment variable CI is set to true.
+The gas reporter now writes the data it collects as JSON to a file at `./gasReporterOutput.json` whenever the environment variable `CI` is set to true.
 You can see an example of this output [here]().
-You may find it useful as a base to generate more complex or long running gas analyses, develop CI integrations with, makes nicer tables, etc.
+You may find it useful as a base to generate more complex or long running gas analyses, develop CI integrations with, or make nicer tables.